plison/cyberrisk/NR/Ildiko/README.md

 Do NER+REL inference on a short text directly from the command line

-`python extract_threat_info.py -ner_path /nr/samba/user/pilan/Documents/CyberRisk/cr_code/casie_all_w_relations_mapped/output/model-best -rel_path /nr/samba/user/pilan/Documents/CyberRisk/cr_code/casie_all_w_relations_mapped/output/model-best_rel -test_data "On April 14, the company disclosed to the California attorney general that a December 2015 breach compromised more sensitive information than first thought.
+`python extract_threat_info.py -ner_path model-best_ner -rel_path model-best_rel -test_data "On April 14, the company disclosed to the California attorney general that a December 2015 breach compromised more sensitive information than first thought.
 It also disclosed new attacks from earlier this year that exposed names, contact information, email addresses and purchase histories, although  the retailer says it repelled most of the attacks.
 The dual notifications mark the latest problems for the company, which disclosed in early 2014 that its payment systems were infected with malware that stole 350,000 payment card details."`